horizon-research/edgaze/README.md

 keras
 matplotlib                : conda install -c conda-forge matplotlib
 ```

-You also need Facebook OpenEDS sequential dataset, [openEDS](https://research.fb.com/programs/openeds-2020-challenge/).
-We also provide post-processed OpenEDS dataset which contains ground truth to be used for training.
-Please checkout this [Box folder](https://rochester.box.com/s/vwiiv4ahe6hrftf8lbulpdwxefngudeo) to download or the download [link](https://rochester.box.com/s/y6ryd043x3y1kvsnwlkhssoo42je4eem).
+One of the evaluation datasets we use is the Facebook OpenEDS 2020 dataset [openEDS](https://research.fb.com/programs/openeds-2020-challenge/) (Track-2).
+The dataset has sequential eye sequences, but do not have the ground truth.
+We generate the ground truth labels, and package them with the dataset.
+You can download the dataset at this [Box folder](https://rochester.box.com/s/vwiiv4ahe6hrftf8lbulpdwxefngudeo) or simply use this [link](https://rochester.box.com/s/y6ryd043x3y1kvsnwlkhssoo42je4eem).
+See the paper for how we generate the ground truth labels.

-### Usage
+## Usage

 The easiest way to run our code is to via `main.py`:
 ```